A category of noncrossing partitions: Compatibility of edge sets

+We now claim that the graph $\Gamma(S_0)$ is connected with unique root $v_k$.
+If not then, by removing $v_k$ and the edge ending in $v_k$ we would have two subgraphs $\Gamma_L$ and $\Gamma_R$ as in Example \ref{eg: when Gamma(S) is not connected} and both subgraphs have to be connected (or empty) by maximality of $S$.
+See the argument given in Example \ref{eg: when Gamma(S) is not connected}.
+Therefore, $\Gamma(S_0)$ is a rooted binary tree.
+So, $S_0$ has $n-1$ elements and $S$ has $n$ elements.} \end{proof}

 Since we now know that maximal compatible subsets of $G(V)$ are augmented binary tree, the argument in this proof can be rephrased as follows.
-For any $X\in G(V)$ we use the notation $G_X(V)$ for the set of all elements of $G(V)$ which are compatible with $X$.
+For any $X\in G(V)$ we use the notation $G_X(V)$ for the set of all elements of $G(V)$ which are compatible with $X$ {but not equal to $X$.}

 \begin{cor} Let $R=\ast-v_k$ be a root vector in $G(V)$ where $V=\{v_1,\cdots,v_n\}$. \begin{enumerate} \item If $k=1$ or $n$ then there is a bijection